ffund/intro-ml-tss21/slides/9-deep-neural-nets.md

 It doesn't restrict network capacity - but it helps generalization by increasing the size of your training set!

-Apply rotation, crops, scales, change contrast, brightness, color... etc. during training.
+For image data: apply rotation, crops, scales, change contrast, brightness, color.
+For text you can replace words with synonyms, for audio you can adjust pitch or speed, etc.

 :::

 ### Transfer learning